abalajiksh/audiocheckr/README.md

 Advanced audio analysis tool for detecting fake lossless files, transcodes, upsampled audio, and various audio quality issues.
 Uses pure DSP algorithms—no machine learning.

 ## Important Note
-After fighting the rust compiler for borrow-checker issues and other problems, I decidded to take a break from this project for a while, and probably rewrite the whole project in C++ 17 as I am more comfortable with that than Rust.
+After fighting the rust compiler for borrow-checker issues and other problems, I decided to take a break from this project for a while, and probably rewrite the whole project in C++ 17 as I am more comfortable with that than Rust.
 I have developed a standalone tool named [crête](https://github.com/abalajiksh/Crete) which measures dynamic range of a music file, if you would like to give it a try.
 Thanks for your interest.

 ## Features